-Our highly competitive seven-year Medical and Biological Sciences, D.O./Ph.D. program aims to generate well-trained osteopathic physicianscientists who will, through their research, drive the practice of medicine into the future.
+Our highly competitive seven-year Medical and Biological Sciences, D.O./Ph.D. program aims to generate well-trained osteopathic physician-scientists who will, through their research, drive the practice of medicine into the future.

-During their first two years, students will complete the traditional pre-clinical coursework taken by first- and second-year medical students.
+During the first two years, students will complete the traditional pre-clinical coursework taken by first- and second-year medical students.
 In years three through five (after D.O./Ph.D. program candidacy has been awarded), Ph.D.-level coursework in medical and biological sciences will supplement the medical school curriculum.
 During this period, students will also carry out an in-depth research project under the mentorship of an NYITCOM faculty member leading to a doctoral thesis.
 Upon completion of the Ph.D. degree requirements (90 credits required) students will then fulfill the clinical training required of third- and fourth-year NYITCOM students.

-Request more information by emailing dophd@nyit.edu.
+Request more information regarding this dual degree program by emailing the program director, Dr. Michael Hadjiargyrou, at dophd@nyit.edu.